-The Local Government Commission and the State of California are organizing the first California Adaptation Forum in the state capital, to be held August 19 – 20, 2014.
-This two-day forum will build off a successful National Adaptation Forum held in Colorado in 2013.
-The attendance of many California leaders there underscored the need for a California-focused event, which will be held every other year to complement the biennial national conference.
+The Local Government Commission and the State of California are organizing the first California Adaptation Forum in the state capital, to be held August 19-20, 2014.
+This two-day forum will build off last year’s successful National Adaptation Forum in Colorado.
+The attendance of many California leaders there underscored the need for a California-focused event, which will be held every other year to complement the biennial national forum.

 Important Dates / Milestones